NaomiPhamm/python-final-project-2024/proposal.md

 # [Your Project Title]
 ## Project Description
-[Provide a brief overview of your project, 2-3 sentences]
+[Provide a brief overview of your project, 2-3 sentences] heloo
 ## Main Idea
 [Describe the core concept or functionality of your project]
 ## Technologies